 Previewing apps in the browser

-How to preview and test your iOS or Android app in the browser
+Test your iOS or Android app in the browser with Stellar App Preview

 Tip: The following sections describe creating previewable artifacts using codemagic.yaml.
 If you’re using the Flutter Workflow Editor, follow the instructions here.